-If you’re a qualified Solicitor or Barrister who is passionate about standing up for people’s rights and committed to achieving positive outcomes for clients, Shelter’s legal team is the ideal environment to put your skills to good use.
+If you’re an experienced Solicitor or Barrister who is passionate about standing up for people’s rights and committed to achieving positive outcomes for clients, Shelter’s legal team is the ideal environment to put your skills to good use.

 With an enviable national reputation for excellence in the provision of housing law and over 100 fee earners and support staff, including over 40 solicitors nationally, Legal Services at Shelter is career enhancing to say the least.
+We operate a thriving client-focused Hub of services in Bristol, where people can access a range of advice and support provision, all from a city centre location.
 This is a great chance to use your expertise to deliver a specialist legal casework service in housing law, including litigation and consultancy work, you’ll also be part of the national legal services team at one of the UK’s leading charities.

 About the Role

-You will work closely with both the Helpline Plus team and with Shelter Legal Services.
-Run by a team of specialist housing advisers, Helpline Plus provides telephone casework on housing and debt issues to clients who are not eligible for Legal Aid but who need more in-depth help than our national helpline can provide.
-As such you will work on a conditional fee/damages based arrangement.
-You’ll take on a varied caseload that includes dealing with emergency cases and identifying and carrying out strategic litigation.
-We’ll also rely on you to provide consultancy work as required, technical supervision and line management and delegate work to ensure it’s carried out efficiently and to the highest standard.
+You will work on a varied caseload that includes dealing with emergency cases and identifying and carrying out strategic litigation.
+We’ll also rely on you to provide consultancy work, technical supervision and line management and delegate work to ensure it’s carried out efficiently and to the highest standard.
+Carrying out court representation, including at Housing Duty Possession Schemes, will be important too, as will ensuring funding is maximised on each case.
 And, when it comes to training and developing others, promoting our legal services or identifying referrals from internal and external sources, again, we’ll count on you to deliver.